kaz-maz/anna-jekyll-site/_posts/2023-03-20-feminist-graphics.markdown

 title: ✊ Feminist graphics over the years
 ---

-A selection of feminist graphics:<br>
+A selection of feminist graphics (2021-2023):<br>
-Commisioned by [Women's Strike UK](https://womenstrike.org.uk/) for International Women's Strike (8M) and for the queer + feminist climate bloc during the Global Day of Action for Climate Justice ([Cop26 Coalition](https://cop26coalition.org/))<br>
+Commisioned by Women's Strike UK for International Women's Strike (8M) and for the queer + feminist climate bloc during the Global Day of Action for Climate Justice<br>

 -> click on the images to enlarge

-#### ꕥ Social media graphics for Women's Strike UK, 8 March 2023
+#### ꕥ Social media graphics for [Women's Strike UK](https://womenstrike.org.uk/), 8 March 2023
 <div>
   <button class="imgLink">
 	<img